mkudija/blog/content/articles/2018-03-30-share-online.md

 ## Closing Thoughts

 A popular opinion among those promoting STEM education is that everyone should learn to code.
 Certainly not *everyone* needs to know "how to code" to be successful.
 But the internet would certainly be a place of more learning if more people who use it actively shared their work from their own domain.
-They would learn, others would learn from them, and we would return to the original vision of the internet.
+They would learn, others would learn from them, and we would return closer to the original vision of the internet.[^vision]

+[^vision]: The web, as envisioned by its inventor Sir Tim Berners-Lee, exists to enable "human communication, commerce, and opportunities to share knowledge." —[World Wide Web Consortium (W3C) Mission](https://www.w3.org/Consortium/mission#vision)